jecki/DHParser/documentation_src/manuals/nodetree.rst

 be initialized with a code node that will then be replaced by the root-node or swallow a a tree originating in a common node later.

-* :py:class:`~snytaxtree.RootNode`: additional functionality for a tree of nodes
+* :py:class:`~nodetree.RootNode`: additional functionality for a tree of nodes

   * :py:attr:`~nodetree.RootNode.errors`:  a list of errors
   * :py:attr:`~nodetree.RootNode.errors_sorted`: the errors sorted by their